-Jim Jordan is the yearbook adviser at Del Campo High School in Fair Oaks, California.
-His books consistently win national awards, with the 2015 Decamhian most recently earning an NSPA Pacemaker.
-He has been a yearbook adviser for more than 30 years, and over the years the Decamhian yearbook has earned numerous Pacemaker and CSPA Gold Crown honors.
+Jim Jordan is the former yearbook adviser at Del Campo High School in Fair Oaks, California, and now a special consultant for Walsworth.
+His books at Del Campo consistently won national awards, with the 2015 Decamhian most recently earning an NSPA Pacemaker.
+He was a yearbook adviser for more than 30 years, and over the years the Decamhian yearbook earned numerous Pacemaker and CSPA Gold Crown honors.
 Jim was the 1996 JEA Yearbook Adviser of the Year, and shares his expertise with students and advisers at workshops and conventions across the country.
 He was among the first to embrace desktop technology and apply it to yearbook, and remains an innovator in the yearbook industry.

 - Crystal Kazmierski (Dallas-Fort Worth)

-With a background in commercial art, Crystal Kazmierski advises the Wings yearbook at Arrowhead Christian Academy in Redlands, California, and teaches design and photography at journalism workshops and conventions across the country.
+With a background in commercial art, Crystal Kazmierski is the former adviser of the Wings yearbook at Arrowhead Christian Academy in Redlands, California, and teaches design and photography at journalism workshops and conventions across the country.
 In 2000, Crystal was selected the National Yearbook Adviser of the Year by the JEA.
 She was also awarded a Gold Key award in 2002 by the CSPA and a Pioneer Award in 2007 by the NSPA.
-Under Crystal’s guidance, Wings has received multiple CSPA Gold Crown and NSPA Pacemaker awards; including winning a Yearbook Pacemaker 18 times in the last 19 years.
+Under Crystal’s guidance, Wings received multiple CSPA Gold Crown and NSPA Pacemaker awards; including winning a Yearbook Pacemaker 18 times in 19 years.

 - Leland Mallett (Washington, D.C.)